 Declaration from the textile manufacturer that the requirement has been fulfilled.
+Appendix 17 can be used.
 If exception is used: Name of biocide used, documentation for fulfillment of requirement O33, O34 and O35, and documentation for approvement under the EU Biocidal Products Regulation (EU) No 528/2012 for use on textiles.